Truku War: Consequences

 After the war, the Governor-General of Taiwan conducted the restoration of damaged bridges, roads, and local police posts.
 The weapons owned by the aboriginals were confiscated and the escaped aboriginal tribal people were pacified.
 New subdivisions under Hualien Administrative Division were set up in Xincheng and inner-Taroko areas.
 Further police forces were introduced into remote mountain areas taking thorough and full control of the aboriginal neighborhoods.
-A lot of Truku people were moved in groups to the plains and were scattered into many different locations.
-Some of them were moved to Chinese Han neighborhoods as well.
+Many Truku people were moved in groups to the plains and were scattered into many different locations.
+Some were moved to Han Taiwanese neighborhoods as well.
 By taking this action, the Japanese hoped to undermine the Truku's social structure, traditional culture and beliefs.
-Children educational places were introduced in every police administrative areas in order to promote Japanese culture.
+Aboriginal Children's Education Centers were introduced in every police administrative areas in order to promote Japanese culture.

 Traditional tribal lifestyles and means of self-sustenance of Truku people such as hunting and local farming were also discouraged, pushing for the development of fixed-farming agriculture such as silk, ramie, and tobacco.